llajas/homelab/docs/installation/production/prerequisites.md

 ## Fork this repository

-Because [this project](https://github.com/khuedoan/homelab) applies GitOps practices, it's the source of truth for _my_ homelab, so you'll need to fork it to make it yours:
+Because [this project](https://github.com/llajas/homelab) applies GitOps practices, it's the source of truth for _my_ homelab, so you'll need to fork it to make it yours.
+I recommend forking straight from the originator below for the most up-to-date implementation:

 [:fontawesome-solid-code-fork: Fork khuedoan/homelab](https://github.com/khuedoan/homelab/fork){ .md-button }